-Under Minnesota Statutes 181.941, Subd.
+Under Minnesota Statutes § 181.941, subd.
 3, an Appointing Authority may not retaliate against an employee for using leave for a pregnancy.

 - E. Military Leave: Leave to an employee who enters into active military service in the armed forces of the United States for a period of military service, not to exceed the period of time required under federal law (usually five years), as provided in 38 United States Code, section 4112.
-Benefits provided by the appointing authority will be administered for an employee on military leave under this paragraph in compliance with 38 United States Code, sections 4301 to 4333. - F. VISTA or Peace Corps Leave: Leave for VISTA or Peace Corps service for a period not to exceed four years. - G. Precinct Caucus Leave: Leave for the purpose of attending a precinct caucus. - H. School Conference and Activities Leave: Leave up to 16 hours during any school year to attend school conferences or activities related to the employee's child or to observe child care services or a pre-kindergarten program in accordance with Minnesota Statutes § 181.9412. - I. Political Convention Leave: Leave for the purpose of meeting and convention activities, as specified under Minnesota Statutes § 202A.135.
-This does not sanction conduct that is otherwise prohibited or restricted by law or the appointing authority. - J. Civil Air Patrol Leave: Leave, subject to Minnesota Statutes § 181.946, to serve as a member of the civil air patrol.
+Benefits provided by the appointing authority will be administered for an employee on military leave under this paragraph in compliance with 38 United States Code, sections 4301 to 4333. - F. VISTA or Peace Corps Leave: Leave for VISTA or Peace Corps service for a period not to exceed four years. - G. Precinct Caucus Leave: Leave for the purpose of attending a precinct caucus. - H. School Conference and Activities Leave: Leave up to 16 hours during any school year to attend school conferences or activities related to the employee's child or to observe child care services or a pre-kindergarten program in accordance with Minnesota Statutes § 181.9412.